alanng10/Secane/Docue/Web/a.md

 and with trigg keyboard input by Type Board index that will trigg keyboard event.

-Mouse trigg and keyboard trigg is mode switch able by Type Board index.
+Browser mouse trigg and keyboard trigg is mode switch able by Type Board index.